praba2003/music-chatbot/README.md

 - Copy this link to access to our chatbot : https://m.me/111934974715226

 ## Recommender System
-We built our recommandation system on Python but we couldn't link it to this project.
 We can recommand an artist or a track to the user, he just have to put his favorite tracks and a grade for those track.
 We got the data from last.fm.
-Our api gives us a liste of tags for each artist/track.
-For example, the liste of tags of Praise god from Kanye West is Kanye West.
+Our api gives us a list of tags for each artist/track.
+For example, the list of tags of Praise god from Kanye West is Kanye West.
 We first give the score of 0 for each tag.
 Every time a user add a track ( or an artist ), we increase the score of its tag.
 The score for each track ( artist ) is the sum of the score of its tags.
-Finaly, we return the track ( or artist ) with the highest score.
+Finally, we return the track ( or artist ) with the highest score.

 ## Language Processing
 We use a NLP technology that extracts the intents (the purpose) and entities (the important elements contained in the sentence) of a sentence.